decentraland/sdk7-goerli-plaza/clap-claim-dispenser/README.md

 #### Disabling/Changing the UI texture

-When claiming a wereable, the texture shown in the UI also is from the MTFW.
-We can change or delete the texture and have an empty backgroun(if deleted) or a new background(if changed).
+When claiming a wearable, the texture shown in the UI also is from the MTFW.
+We can change or delete the texture and have an empty background (if deleted) or a new background (if changed).

 For this, go to the `UiEntity key={"ui-background}"` in `src/modules/ui/dispenserUi.tsx`: